jjviscomi/es2015-project-template/README.md

 # Build Steps & Info

 ### Linting
   The first step in the build process is passing your source files `'src/**/*.js', 'tests/*.spec.js', 'tests/helpers/*.js'` through [ESLint](http://eslint.org/).
 It only has a basic config located at `/.eslintrc`.

 ### Style Guidline & Presets
   The next step is the [JavaScript Code & Style](http://jscs.info/) we are using the presets as defined by [AirBnB](https://github.com/airbnb/javascript) while they are strict they have been adopted widley by the industry.

 ### Testing With Karma & Jasmine
   The next step applies the tests in `'tests/*.spec.js'`, it does this by using the [Karma](https://karma-runner.github.io) Server to spin up a [PhantomJS](http://phantomjs.org/) environment and run your [Jasmine](http://jasmine.github.io/) tests.
 You should have well covered code, and all new code must have a test in order to be pulled in.

 ### Transcompiling with Babel (ES2015 preset)
 [Gulp](http://gulpjs.com/) the prefered build system / task runner is already configured to transcompile down to js.
 It uses [Babel](http://babeljs.io/docs/learn-es2015/) please check it out if you are not familiar with it.
 This step also concats all the files specified in `'src/**/*.js'` to `/dist/development/{package.json.main}`, so make sure you update `main`.
+A good info page for people coming from [CoffeeScript](http://coffeescript.org/) is [Here](https://gist.github.com/danielgtaylor/0b60c2ed1f069f118562), I recommend it!

 ### YUIDocs generation
   The document generation is done automatically using the [YUIDocs](http://yui.github.io/yuidoc/) so make sure to check out their syntax.
 It is simple and generates a highquality documentation in `/docs/index.html` which you can pull up in any browser.

 ### Minification
   Minification is done wtih [Uglify](https://github.com/mishoo/UglifyJS) to perform basic compression and removing of comments.
 The output is placed `/dist/production/{package.json.main}` except the extension is renamed to `.min.js` from `.js`.